-Revision is essential to succeeding in an exam, but many do not know how to revise effectively.
-Our steps will help you to create a plan for preparation in the run up to exams.
+Revision is essential to succeeding in an exam, but many are unsure of how to revise effectively.
+Our steps will help you to create a structured revision plan in preparation for your exams.

 1. Have a complete set of notes

 Ensure you have notes for all of the key topics in your syllabus.
-Having comprehensive notes ensures you do not miss out on any major topics – rewriting them in your own words will further consolidate them in your mind.
+Having comprehensive notes ensures you do not miss out on any major topics and additionally, rewriting them in your own words will further consolidate them in your mind.

-Everyone learns in a different way and so it’s useful to figure out what method of revision helps you to retain information before you begin revising.
-Fleming’s VARK model divides people into visual learners, auditory learners and kinaesthetic (or tactile) learners – and following this can help you plan your revision effectively.
+Everyone learns in a different way and so it’s useful to figure out what method of revision helps you to retain information.
+Fleming’s VARK model divides people into visual learners, auditory learners and kinaesthetic (or tactile) learners – and following this can help you plan how to do revision most effectively for your learning style.

 3. Create a revision timetable (and stick to it)

 When creating your timetable you should be realistic.
-Studies show that people can only concentrate for about 45 minutes – so work in blocks like this, schedule in regular breaks for lunch and tea breaks and try to take 30 minutes every afternoon to go for a walk in the fresh air.
+Studies show that people can only concentrate for about 45 minutes so work in blocks like this.
+Schedule in regular lunch and tea breaks and try to take 30 minutes every afternoon to go for a walk in the fresh air.
+You will struggle to effectively revise for an exam if you quickly burn yourself out at the beginning.

 You should aim to complete all your learning a couple of weeks before the exam so that you have time to recap.